FIWARE/tutorials.LD-Subscriptions-Registrations/README.md

 ```

 The same response data can be seen within the supermarker application itself.
 In practice this data has been created via
-a series of requests - the context broker is responsibile for the `urn:ngsi-ld:Building:store001` data, however it
+a series of requests - the context broker is responsible for the `urn:ngsi-ld:Building:store001` data, however it checks
-checks to see if any further information can be provided from other sources.
-In our case the `CSourceRegistration`
+to see if any further information can be provided from other sources.
+In our case the `CSourceRegistration` indicates
-indicates that one further attribute _may_ be available.
-The broker then requests `tweets` information from the context
+that one further attribute _may_ be available.
+The broker then requests `tweets` information from the context provider,
-provider, and provided that it responds in a timely manner, the `tweets` information is added to the resultant payload.
+and provided that it responds in a timely manner, the `tweets` information is added to the resultant payload.

 The supermarket application displays the received data on screen within the supermarket application itself: